authomatic/authomatic/doc/source/index.rst

 Session
 -------

-The library uses a default **secure cookie** based session to store state during the *login procedure*.
+The :func:`authomatic.login` function uses a default **secure cookie** based session to store state during the *login procedure*.
-If you want to use another session implementation you can pass it together with its **save method** to the :func:`authomatic.login` function.
+If you want to use different session implementation you can pass it together with its **save method** to the :func:`authomatic.login` function.
 The only requirement is that the session implementation must have a dictionary-like interface.